Sofia Kalfa

 Here are some tricks to keep in mind while you delegate, many of them stemming from simple communication techniques:

-After all, not only were you able to take it off your to-do list, but the valuable experience was shared, and productivity was maximised.
+After all, not only were you able to take it off your to-do list, but the valuable experience was shared, and productivity was maximized.
 That’s a win-win situation!

 If you learn how to delegate efficiently and follow our cheat sheet above correctly, delegation is a win-win that you can rely on.